-Being an effective project manager in the ever-changing project management landscape needs more than just having the right combination of personal traits and a dedicated skillset.
+Being an effective project manager in the ever-changing project management landscape requires more than just having the right combination of personal traits and a dedicated skillset.

 Project managers who have been in the field long enough will agree that this profession needs a delicate balance between science and art.

 Besides, the success of a project will significantly depend on the skills of your team members.
-Effective managers will often make efforts to know each of their team members inherent weaknesses and strengths so as to allocate work accordingly.
-Prioritizing soft skills and tapping in the strengths of your team members will ensure prompt task completion and better time management.
+Effective managers will often make efforts to know each of their team members’ inherent weaknesses and strengths so as to allocate work accordingly.
+Prioritizing soft skills and tapping into the strengths of your team members will ensure prompt task completion and better time management.
 And with every team member putting their best foot forward and utilizing their strengths, the project will experience tremendous success.

 With project management training, you can also fill any skill gaps you might be experiencing or refresh a few of the methodologies and key project management principles you learned some years back.
 In most cases, project management certification is often associated with high performance.

-4. Communication is Key
+4. Communication is key